miguelperezenciso/SBVB/README.md

 Contains an example consisting of 100 SNPs from the X chromosome of 205 lines from drosophila reference panel (http://dgrp2.gnets.ncsu.edu).

 ### Citation
 M. Perez-Enciso, N. Forneris, G. de los Campos, A. Legarra.
+2017.
 An efficient new simulator predicts minimal advantage of full sequence for genomic prediction.
-Submitted.
+Genetics, 205:939-953. doi: 10.1534/genetics.116.194878